Paran (film): Reception

 The film was met with significant positive response from the audience for its relatable and moving story, strong acting, and overall presentation.
 Social media widely shared videos showing audience members becoming emotional while watching the film.
 The film's commercial success was affirmed when the positive word-of-mouth led to an increase in the number of screening theatres in its second week.

 Box office

 Initially opened in only a few theatres, the film received positive response from audience and managed to gross crore after 9 days in Nepal box office.
-Continuing the momentum, it has minted crore after 16 days, becoming the third highest grossing film of the year.
+Continuing the momentum, it minted crore after 16 days, and crore in 23 days, becoming the highest-grossing film of the year, surpassing Jerry on Top.
+After grossing crore in 51 days, it became the fourth highest-grossing Nepali film of all time in Nepal.